Genoese–Mongol Wars: Conflicts in the 14th century

 Relations improved until the ascension of Khan Toqta in 1291, who disagreed with the rights extended to Italian merchants and issued embargoes on Italian goods.
 In 1307, Toqta laid siege to Kaffa, forcing the Genoese to evacuate and burn the port in 1308.
 Relations recovered after Toqta's death in 1312, and Kaffa was re-established in 1313.
 During the reign of Öz Beg Khan, relations remained friendly between the Mongols and Genoese.
 During the reign of Tokhtamysh, the Khan supported Genoese efforts to defeat the lord of Sorgat, a Crimean warlord.

 Relations devolved into hostility during the rule of Jani Beg Khan, who sought to crush Italian (both Genoese and Venetian) power in the region.
 In 1343, a crisis over residency and trade between Venice and Golden Horde authorities led to joint Genoese-Venetian military action against the horde, blockading Mongol ports.
 The conflict continued into 1345, when Mongol forces besieged Kaffa.
 The siege dragged on into 1346, with the Mongol army being unable to capture the city.
-During the siege, an outbreak of the bubonic plague in the Mongol camp spread to the city, and Kaffa eventually become a route for the spread of the plague into Europe.
+During the siege, an outbreak of the bubonic plague in the Mongol camp spread to the city, and Kaffa eventually became a route for the spread of the plague into Europe.